Craving for a fish dinner? Learn this delicious but simple baked fish recipe and reap the benefits of its nutritious ingredients.

 - Fold in the top and bottom of the foil and pinch them closed, creating neat sealed packages.

-- Bake for about 15-20 minutes, until the fish is opaque.
+- Bake for about 15-20 minutes, or until the fish is opaque.
 Carefully open the packets – they will be hot!

 Yield: 2 servings